Contents

 Nikon FG - A Solid 35mm Film SLR Camera

 In 1985 the Nikon N2000 (F-301 in Europe) was introduced to replace the FG.
-Featuring a built-in motor drive for film advancement, the shooting experience is vastly different.
+Featuring a built-in motor drive for film advancement.

 FG Camera Front View